Qais Ashfaq

 Qais Ashfaq (born 10 March 1993) is a British professional boxer.
 As an amateur, Ashfaq competed at the 2016 Summer Olympics as well as winning a silver medal at the 2014 Commonwealth Games.

+Early life and education

+Ashfaq was born in Leeds.
+He attended Prince's Henry's Grammar School.
+He studied sports performance at Leeds Beckett University.

 Amateur career

-He won the 2012 and 2014 Amateur Boxing Association British featherweight title, when boxing out of the Meanwood ABC and Burmantofts ABC respectively.
+He won the 2012 and 2014 Amateur Boxing Association British featherweight title, when boxing out of the Meanwood ABC and Burmantofts ABC, respectively.
+He was a gold medalist at the 2011 Commonwealth Youth Games.